openssh-rust/openssh-mux-client/README.md

  - session opening
  - remote port forwarding
  - graceful shutdown of the ssh multiplex server
+ - terminating the ssh multiplex server (failed)

 are working as intended, while features
  - local port forwarding
  - dynamic forwarding
- - terminating the ssh multiplex server

 are implemented but not tested.